europeana/media-player/README.md

 const EuropeanaMediaPlayer = require("europeanamediaplayer").default;
 ```

-The constructor of the EuropeanaMediaPlayer is
+The constructor of the Europeana Media Player is

 ```
 var player = new EuropeanaMediaPlayer(container, videoObject, options);